Corita Kent: Career

 Between 1938 and 1968 Kent lived and worked in the Immaculate Heart Community.
 She taught in the Immaculate Heart College and became the chair of its art department in 1964.
 Her classes at Immaculate Heart were an avant-garde mecca for prominent, ground-breaking artists and inventors, such as Alfred Hitchcock, John Cage, Saul Bass, Buckminster Fuller and Charles & Ray Eames.
 Kent credited Charles Eames, Buckminster Fuller, and art historian Dr. Alois Schardt for their important roles in her intellectual and artistic growth.
-By the early 1950s, she had such a unique and well-known aesthetic and teaching style that clergy members from all over the country were sent to be educated at Immaculate Heart College.
-Her students were drawn to her selflessness and unique teaching methods such as large class assignments like asking students to create 200 drawings or take three hours to draw their arm without looking at what they were creating.
+By the early 1950s, she had a unique and well-known aesthetic and teaching style that clergy members from all over the country were sent to be educated at Immaculate Heart College.
+Her students were drawn to her selflessness and teaching methods such as large class assignments like asking students to create 200 drawings or take three hours to draw their arm without looking at what they were creating.

 Kent toured widely the following decade.
 After the Second Vatican Council, Kent transformed Immaculate Heart College's annual Mary's Day procession into a community celebration which was part of the sister's campaign to bring secular people together.
 During this time, Kent's work became increasingly political, addressing events such as the Vietnam War and humanitarian crises.
 For example, she was commissioned by the Physicians for Social Responsibility to create what she called "we can create life without war" billboards.
 Tensions between the order and church leadership were mounting, with the Los Angeles archdiocese criticizing the college as "liberal" and Cardinal James McIntyre labeling the college as "communist" and Kent's work as "blasphemous."
 Due to this, Kent returned to secular life in 1968 as Corita Kent.
 Most sisters followed suit and the Immaculate Heart College closed in 1980.
 Corita Kent also embraced the many different revolutionary movements going on in the world at this time.
 These movements included the anti-Vietnam War movement, Civil Rights, and Women's Rights.